Kargilik County: History

-In 1975, future Communist Party of China Deputy Party Secretary of the Xinjiang Uyghur Autonomous Region Zhu Hailun was sent to Kargilik County in the Down to the Countryside Movement.
+In 1975, future Chinese Communist Party Deputy Committee Secretary of the Xinjiang Uyghur Autonomous Region Zhu Hailun was sent to Kargilik County in the Down to the Countryside Movement.

 Geography

 The northern part of the county is in the Taklamakan Desert and the southern part of the county is in the Kunlun Mountains.
 Mazar Pass is located in the southern part of the county.